 In Herbie’s movies and TV serial, four themes are constant.

 - First, Herbie is a race car with a chip on his shoulder.
 He’ll prove he’s the faster car to defend his honor.
 He is often presented as the underdog.

 - Second is why he’s called “the love bug”.
 There is always a bit of romance and Herbie is there to assist.
 He likes to take over and drive the newly acquainted couple to look-out point.

 The lady in this part is always a head strong woman able to put their male counterparts on the run.

 - A third element would be that Herbie always has a new friend, not necessarily his new owner.

 - And fourth, a new nemesis or rivalry.

 Nothing to see here…

-According to IMDb, the interior would normally be a matching white.
-Herbie’s interior was instead painted a special non-reflective grey for photography.
+According to the IMDb, the interior would normally be a matching white.
+Herbie’s interior was instead painted a special non-reflective grey to facilitate movie photography.